National Report on Schooling in Australia 2010

 MCEECDYA strategy: ensuring learning in the senior years is supported by access to computers, online tools and resources, and teaching expertise in using information and communication technologies (ICT).

-Through the Digital Education Revolution (DER), the Australian Government is providing more than $2.1 billion over six years to:
+Through the Digital Education Revolution (DER), the Australian Government is providing $2.4 billion over six years to:

 provide new information and communication technology (ICT) equipment for all secondary schools with students in Years 9 to 12 through the National Secondary School Computer Fund.
-The aim of the fund is to achieve a one to one computer to student ratio for all students in Years 9 to 12 by the start of Term 1, 2012.
+The aim of the fund is to achieve a one to one computer to student ratio by 31 December 2011.

-The DER is governed by the Digital Education Revolution National Partnership agreed in 2009 between the Australian and State and Territory governments and by Digital Education Revolution Funding Agreements between the Australian Government and Catholic and independent education authorities.
-Further information is available on the DEEWR website.
+The DER is governed by the Digital Education Revolution National Partnership agreed in 2009 between the Australian and State and Territory Governments and by Digital Education Revolution Funding Agreements between the Australian Government and Catholic and independent education authorities.
+Further information on the DER is available on the DEEWR website.

 Australian Blueprint for Career Development